 - Also try Aachen's specialties and let us show you how to make them.

 You can do this best from the viewing platform on the Lousberg.
 On this page you can find out the date for the Sunset on the day of your visit and you can plan your day accordingly.

 Wait in the Lousberg hammocks until the sun goes down

-The best way to experience the sunset in Aachen is on one of the Lousberg hammocks at the viewing platform.
+The best way to experience the sunset in Aachen, for example, is on one of the Lousberg hammocks at the viewing platform.